katur/eegi/README.md

 Javascript is in [jQuery](http://jquery.com/).

-Purely offline, managerial scripts (e.g. to process data) live in the standard location: `appname/management/commands/scriptname.py`, in order to be run as `./manage.py scriptname`.
+Purely offline scripts to be run by the project maintainer (e.g. to migrate data from the old database) live in the standard location: `appname/management/commands/scriptname.py`, to be run with `./manage.py scriptname`.